RedQueenUS/RDK/README.md

 ##### (Advanced) Example 2

-Revisiting the Shapes and Canvas example, the three toolbar buttons would result in 3 `onFunctions`, 3 `Actions`, and 3 `Reducers`.
+Revisiting the Shapes and Canvas example, the three toolbar buttons would result in 3 `onFunction` `Action` dispatchers, 3 `Actions`, and 3 `handleFunction` `Reducers`.

 - `onFunctions`